-Making payments to criminal enterprises, or nation state threat actors can also be a violation of OFAC or other US Laws and regulations.
+Making payments to criminal enterprises, or nation state threat actors can also be a violation of the Office of Foreign Assets Control's (OFAC) regulations and other U.S. laws and regulations.
 Consult with your legal department and have a formal policy to guide your decisions.